t-mart/nextver/README.md

   - `[YYYY].[MAJOR]` ❌ two non-cyclic specifiers

+- For calendar specifiers, a succeeding specifier must relative to the previous one.
+This only manifests in the `[DD]` specifier, which must be preceded by `[MM]`.

+  This is because a day is month-relative, and would otherwise cycle multiple times in a year.

+  - `[YYYY].[DD]` ❌ day without month

 - All calendar specifiers must precede semantic ones if both are present in a format.